iCliniq Logo

 Hello doctor,

-My mother is 59 years old and had an ischemic attack recently (Trop T test positive, CPK-MB elevated).
-She has had a BMV for her mitral stenosis two years back.
-She is currently in the ICU, on medicinal therapy (anti-thrombotics).
+My mother is 59 years old and recently had an ischemic attack (troponin T test positive, CPK-MB elevated).
+She underwent a BMV for mitral stenosis two years ago.
+She is currently in the ICU, receiving medical therapy (antithrombotics).
 She underwent an angiogram yesterday (report and video attached).
-Her RCA is 100 percent chronically occluded.
-LDA and LCX have 70 percent and 90 percent occlusion respectively.
-I have the following questions: 1.
-What's the chance that angioplasty can help the total occlusion in her LCX?
-Will a newer technology like Rotablator/IVUS increase chances of clearing the totally occluded artery?
-We are in a center that does not have surgical facilities so a bypass surgery will require shifting her to a another hospital.
-How safe is it to do angioplasty in this situation?
-And would you consider it risky to shift her to a bigger city?
-That will involve 2.5 hours of road travel (after which we can wait ) followed by a 1.5 hour long flight?
+Her RCA is 100 percent chronically occluded, and her LDA and LCX have 70 and 90 percent occlusions, respectively.
+I have the following questions:

 Answered by Dr. Isaac Gana